 The treatment is quick and harmless.
 We will clean your child’s teeth and then place an acidic gel on them.
 The gel creates a rough surface on the teeth so that there’s a strong bond between the teeth and the sealant.
 We will rinse off the gel, dry the teeth, and then apply the barrier.
 A blue light will be used to harden it at the end.
 They can last for several years, and there are no known side effects from having them.

 What About Fluoride?

 Fluoride is a safe and natural mineral that helps enamel, your teeth’s first barrier against cavities.
 This protective, external layer on your teeth can be compromised by acids produced by bacteria, which weakens it and makes it harder for teeth to remineralize, or rebuild.
-Our fluoride treatment can help.
+Our can help.
 A topical solution is applied to the teeth, and the fluoride’s mineral strands bond to any areas of the teeth where the enamel is weak.
 The solution sets quickly.
 Most children are able to eat and drink soon after the treatment.

 Make An Appointment Today

 Good oral health can start early in life with dental sealants and fluoride treatments, procedures that can help your child avoid cavities.
 To , call Lake Orion Family Dentistry in Lake Orion, MI, today at 248-693-6213.